 - 1. Be equipped for employment in a position in the business field. - 2.
-Be able to formulate and implement an effective marketing plan. - 3.
-Be able to use financial statements in managerial operations. - 4.
-Be able to use modern informational systems in business. - 5.
-Be able to correctly use composition skills, grammar, and punctuation; - Be able to integrate philosophical, literary and historical knowledge into a Biblical worldview.
+Ability to formulate and implement an effective marketing plan. - 3.
+Ability to use financial statements in managerial operations. - 4.
+Ability to use modern informational systems in business. - 5.
+Ability to correctly use composition skills, grammar, and punctuation; - 6.
+Ability to integrate philosophical, literary and historical knowledge into a Biblical worldview.